april19833/currency-1.5/docs/solidity/governance/monetary/CurrencyGovernance.md

 ### BadQuorum

-setting the quorum greater than the number of trustees stops governance something to keep in mind for the case in which trustees are removed via community governance
+setting the quorum greater than the number of trustees stops governance inherently prevents the trustedNodes address from being set to the zero address something to keep in mind for the case in which trustees are removed via community governance

 ```solidity